Skip to content

 • Client onboarding for new matters — the engagement letter, fee agreement, identity verification — orchestrated as a flow rather than emailed manually

-The integration shape: matter status changes in Leap trigger workflow steps in a separate orchestration tool (we often use a small custom service for this; some firms use iPaaS for the lighter cases).
-Communications are logged back as correspondence in the Leap matter so the file is complete.
+The integration shape: matter status changes in Leap trigger workflow steps in a separate orchestration tool (a small custom service for most builds; some firms use iPaaS for the lighter cases).
+Communications get logged back as correspondence on the Leap matter so the file stays complete.

 Pattern 4 — Cross-matter reporting the partners actually want